The Department of Film and Media Studies at UC Santa Barbara offers M.A./Ph.D and Ph.D.-only degree programs. The program is designed to be:

 - Committees are comprised of three faculty members, two of whom, including the chair of the committee, must be Department of Film and Media Studies graduate faculty and Academic Senate members.
 Affiliated faculty and non-affiliated faculty from other departments may serve on the committee with prior approval from the Department Chair and Graduate Studies Director.

-- Committees must be determined, and Master’s Form I submitted to the Department’s Graduate Assistant, by Friday of the fourth week of Winter quarter of the second year.
-Form can be found under “Forms and Petitions” on the Graduate Division website www.graddiv.ucsb.edu.
+- Committees must be determined, and Master’s Form I submitted to the Department’s Graduate Program Advisor, by Friday of the fourth week of Winter quarter of the second year.
+Form I can be found under “Forms and Petitions” on the Graduate Division website www.graddiv.ucsb.edu.
 [Do not submit form to Graduate Division.]

-- Candidates for the M.A. will work with the exam Committee to select two papers by the student that will provide the subject of the exam.
-It is expected that both papers will be revised and polished prior to the exam.
+- Candidates for the M.A. will work with the exam committee to select two papers by the student that will provide the subject of the exam.
+It is expected that both papers will be substantially revised and polished to approximate “publishable standard” prior to the exam in consultation with their chair and committee.

 - The duration of the exam will be no longer than two hours.
 The exam has two parts: an initial formal presentation by the student of approximately 20-30 minutes to be followed by questions from the committee and responses by the student.

 - Candidates will be expected to discuss the subject matter of each paper and its context within the field.
 The student will not read aloud his or her papers as part of the exam, nor simply repeat ideas in the papers, since it is assumed that the essays will have been read in advance by committee members.
-The student’s presentation should reflect on the larger issues raised by the two papers and address the possibilities for further research.
+The student’s presentation should reflect on the larger issues raised by the two papers, discuss them in the context of research in the field, and address the possibilities for further research.

 - All of the candidates must have completed their exams by the end of the fourth week of Spring quarter of their second year.